Tiyenti/distrandomizer/readme.md

-# Distance Randomizer (2.0)
+# Distance Randomizer (new! now for 1.0)
-A Spectrum plugin that randomizes Distance's Adventure mode.
+A Centrifuge plugin that randomizes Distance's Adventure mode.

 ## Changes from the normal game
 - All maps and abilities have been rearranged into a random order.
 - Boost is enabled from the start, you don't need to pass through an ability trigger for it.
-- Wing corruption zones are no longer present to allow for more variety.
+- Wing corruption zones are no longer present to allow for more variety in the map order.
 - The majority of the tutorial text in the game has been removed, since you don't need to learn how to play the game in rando.
-- You can honk.
+- Most warpanchors have been disabled/removed in order to speed up the game.

 ## How to play
-Randomizer is now a Spectrum plugin rather than an external script, so the installation and use is now simpler than the Python version I wrote last year.

-First, you need to install Spectrum and install the plugin.
-[Here's a tutorial for how to do both of those things.](https://gist.github.com/TntMatthew/54ab92d326cbdeee35fc91acf092e283) Just grab the latest version of the randomizer from the [releases page](https://github.com/TntMatthew/distrandomizer/releases).
+In order to play randomizer games you will need to install the plugin.
+Currently, the Centrifuge/1.0 verison is still under development and is not released yet.
+Older versions for the Beta/Early Access verison of Distance are still available on the releases page, but they won't work on the latest version of the game (and are also built for Spectrum, and older modding framework.)

-Once you have installed Spectrum and the randomizer plugin, you're ready to go.
+Once you have installed Centrifuge and the randomizer plugin, you're ready to go.
 Press `R` on the main menu to open up the seed entry prompt.
 You can either use a specific seed, or leave the field blank to generate a random seed.
 If you're doing a race, I'd recommend making everybody use the same seed to keep things fair.
 Once you've entered the seed you want, press Enter - this will set the seed and prime randomizer.
-Once you're ready to start the game, go into the Adventure menu and start the Intro map.
+Once you're ready to start the game, go into the Adventure menu and start from Instantiation.
 The rando game will then be generated, allowing you to actually play it.
 If you decide you don't want to play rando after all, loading any map except the intro will cancel the rando game.